jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 4. `http://localhost:8080/jboss-logging-tools/rest/dates/daysuntil/'targetdate'`
     * Example: <http://localhost:8080/jboss-logging-tools/rest/dates/daysuntil/2020-12-25>
     * Demonstrates how to pass parameters through to the constructor of a localized exception, and how to specify an exception as a cause of a log message.
-    * Attempts to turn the `targetdate` URL component into a date object using the format `dd-MM-yyyy`
+    * Attempts to turn the `targetdate` URL component into a date object using the format `yyyy-MM-dd`
     * Returns number of days (as an integer) until that date
     * If the `targetdate` is invalid, for example, <http://localhost:8080/jboss-logging-tools/rest/dates/daysuntil/2015-02-31>:
         * Catches the `ParseException`